moosetechnology/moose-wiki/Developers/predefinedEntities.md

 # Predefined Entities / Traits in FamixNG <!-- omit in toc -->

 To analyse a system in a given programming language, Moose must have a meta-model for that language.
-For exemple for Java, the meta-model defines that Java programs have classes, containing methods, invoking other methods, etc.
+For example for Java, the meta-model defines that Java programs have classes, containing methods, invoking other methods, etc.
 The meta-model describes the entities that compose a program in the given language and how they are related.

 In another page, we explain how to [define a meta-model](CreateNewMetamodel.md): create new entities, define relationships, properties, etc.